 Floor Plan

-The south entrance of the Camellia Center opens into a wide reception and waiting area, with an admissions room, an office, and a shared conference room nearby.
-A hallway to the east leads to two intern offices, a workroom and a student worker area.
+The south entrance of the Camellia Center opens into a wide reception and waiting area, with an admissions room and a shared conference room located nearby.
+The hallway extending north includes a student worker room and office on the right, with a shared large conference room on the left, with another shared conference room in the northwest corner.
+The hallway extending to the east leads to three program coordinator offices, an administrative assistant’s office, two intern offices, a kitchenette and a storage room.

 Naming Opportunities